srvinu/Project2/README.md

 Project Name :  OCMS (Online Cafeteria Management System )

 Description:
-OCMS is a full front end backend application were customers can order food at work and pick it up from the cafeteria.
+OCMS is an end-to-end application were customers can order food at work and pick it up from the cafeteria.

 OCMS has 3 parts/Apps associated